rendyanthony/gitlab-ssh-proxy/README.md

 First we would need to have a `git` user in the host machine.
 When a user connects via SSH, it should be able to somehow redirect/forward the request as the `git` user in the container.

 GitLab authenticates users based on their SSH keys.
 This is traditionally done by adding the user's public key into an `authorized_keys` file.
 Recently GitLab foregoes this file and uses a database instead.
-GitLab uses a functionality in the Open SSH server called [`AuthorizedKeysCommand`](https://manpages.debian.org/unstable/openssh-server/sshd_config.5.en.html#AuthorizedKeysCommand) which allows it to execute a program to query its keys database and return the relevant key data.
+To do this GitLab uses a feature in the Open SSH server called [`AuthorizedKeysCommand`](https://manpages.debian.org/unstable/openssh-server/sshd_config.5.en.html#AuthorizedKeysCommand) which allows it to execute a program to query its keys database and return the relevant key data.

 In the host, we do the same thing.
 We configure the `AuthorizedKeysCommand` to call our [`gitlab-keys-check`](gitlab-keys-check) script when someone tries to login as `git`.
 This script runs `ssh` to the container (via port 2222) and execute the actual tool, `gitlab-shell-authorized-keys-check`.
 It would return an `authorized_keys` entries which looks like this: